FutureSolutionDev/Deploy-Center-Server/README.md

 - **Developer** - Can view projects and trigger deployments
 - **Viewer** - Read-only access

+### Administrator Access Recovery

+- The server ensures at least one administrator remains active each time it starts.
+- If every admin is disabled, the oldest admin user is automatically reactivated to avoid lockouts.
+- If no admin users exist, a new account is created using the DEFAULT_ADMIN_* environment variables—update those values and change the default password immediately after bootstrapping.

 ## 🎯 Pipeline Configuration

 Example project configuration: